 We think back nostalgically to our own imaginative kindergarten play, complete with floor naps on tiny mats.
 We read that in Finland, children don’t start formal school until age 7 and are not formally instructed to read until then.
 We recall Malcolm Gladwell’s citations in Outliers of leading hockey players being older — won’t the taller, more coordinated and stronger children be more likely later to qualify for select sports teams?

-Some parents of spring- and summer-born children, or small and physically less coordinated children, watch their children’s more “mature” peers and worry that their kids will be left in the dust, bullied, overwhelmed.
+Some parents of spring- and summer-born children, or small and physically less coordinated children, watch their children’s more “mature” peers and worry that their kids will be left in the dust, bullied or overwhelmed.
 And what about the socially shy, more emotionally sensitive child: How will she cope in a classroom that expects regulation, self-expression and self-advocacy?
 What if the larger classroom is just too stimulating?
 With the “gift of time,” isn’t the child likely to become socially confident and develop as a leader instead of a follower?

 Is it any wonder some parents opt for another year of preschool for those spring- and summer-born boys and girls?